 g) Clubhouse Director

-3. Each Executive shall attend all meetings called by the President, as part of his/her duties as a whole, and the Executive shall devote its time and efforts to the complete success of all Club operations, aims and objectives.
+3. Each Executive shall attend all meetings called by the President, as part of their duties, and the Executive shall devote its time and efforts to the complete success of all Club operations, aims and objectives.

-b) The election shall be conducted by the President.
+b) The election shall be conducted at the request of the President.

 d) The candidate for any post receiving the highest number of votes shall be elected.